The Spectacular Spider-Man (TV series): Spider-Man: Across the Spider-Verse

 The iteration of Peter Parker / Spider-Man from The Spectacular Spider-Man appears in the film Spider-Man: Across the Spider-Verse, depicted as a member of the Spider-Society led by Miguel O’Hara / Spider-Man 2099, with Josh Keaton reprising the role.
-Additionally, it is revealed that the series' version of George Stacy died in a similar fashion to his comics counterpart after the events of the second season.
+Additionally, it is revealed that the series' version of George Stacy died similarly to his comics counterpart, after the events of the second season.
 Parker himself appears before Miles Morales to help him accept that being Spider-Man requires personal sacrifices, and is later seen as one of multiple Spider-People being dispatched to apprehend Morales as he flees through the Spider-Society's headquarters in an attempt to return to his home dimension Earth-1610 to stop The Spot from murdering his father Jefferson Davis on the day he too is set to become an NYPD Captain.
-He is also seen holding Spider-Cat on the train while Miguel gets overpowered from Miles and is among all the other members watching Miguel send Gwen Stacy back to her home dimension Earth-65.
-Archive footage of Ben Parker's death as depicted in the season one episode "Intervention" was used in the film.
+He is also seen holding Spider-Cat on the train while Miguel gets overpowered by Miles, and is among all the other members watching Miguel send Gwen Stacy back to her home dimension, Earth-65.
+Archive footage of Ben Parker's death, as depicted in the season one episode "Intervention," was used in the film.

 His inclusion in the film prompted positive reactions from fans of the series, as well as responses from co-showrunner Victor Cook and lead artist Sean Galloway, who were similarly appreciative of their show's acknowledgement.

 #SaveSpectacularSpiderMan movement

-Despite the legal troubles between Sony and Marvel, fans have continued to voice their support for the series more than a decade after its cancellation, in the hopes for more episodes to be produced someday.
-An online petition on Change.org requesting for a possible third season has managed to gather more than 24,000 signatures.
-On January 9, 2021 at 4:00pm, the hashtags #SaveSpectacularSpiderMan and #SpectacularSpiderMan trended on Twitter after users created a "tweet storm" requesting for the series to return.
+Despite the legal troubles between Sony and Marvel, fans have continued to voice their support for the series more than a decade after its cancellation, in the hopes of more episodes being produced someday.
+An online petition on Change.org requesting a possible third season has managed to gather more than 24,000 signatures.
+On January 9, 2021, at 4:00 pm, the hashtags #SaveSpectacularSpiderMan and #SpectacularSpiderMan trended on Twitter after users created a "tweet storm" requesting for the series to return.
 Josh Keaton, who voices Peter Parker in the show, also responded to the trending hashtags while wearing a Spider-Man mask and staying in-character, saying, "I just wanted to shout out some support to everyone tweeting today with #SaveSpectacularSpiderMan.
 This much support after over a decade?
 Aw, you guys really know how to make a Webhead feel special!"
 While promoting his DC Comics animated film Catwoman: Hunted, Greg Weisman also responded to the ongoing fan campaign calling for The Spectacular Spider-Man's revival, ultimately expressing doubt as to the likelihood of the series returning, but concluding that he would "love to do it again".